 The Festival of Really Good Sex is produced by a small team of dedicated people who are committed to celebrating the joy of being alive, while questioning the shame, guilt and fear of sexuality that so many of us today still struggle with.

 He holds a Ph.D from New York University (September, 2009).
-His book The Forgiveness To Come: the Holocaust and the Hyper-Ethical is forthcoming with Fordham University Press.
-His current research interests include the intersections between philosophy and sexuality, and the politics of reconciliation and forgiveness in relation to cultural trauma.
+His book The Forgiveness To Come: the Holocaust and the Hyper-Ethical came out recently with Fordham University Press.
+His research interests include the intersections between philosophy and sexuality, and the politics of reconciliation and forgiveness in relation to cultural trauma.

-A selection of Peter's academic publications can be found at www.peterbanki.com
+A selection of Peter's other academic publications can be found at www.peterbanki.com

 Natalia Je has been involved with the festival and associated ventures since 2011, as a Committee member, facilitator, administrator, volunteer coordinator, devil’s advocate and creative mastermind behind some of the wicked concepts that we have unleashed.